- Number of responses

 Power BI is a cloud-based BI product designed for business users to access and combine different data sources for data discovery, visualization and interactive dashboards.
 It was released as a cloud-only product by Microsoft in 2015.
-Power BI comes with built-in data preparation and multiple innovative features and functions such as natural language query and machine learning driven “Quick Insights” for automated discovery.
+Power BI comes with built-in data preparation and many innovative features and functions such as natural language query and machine learning driven “Quick Insights” for automated discovery.
 In mid-2017, Microsoft added the possibility of running the product on-premises with Report Server but with limited features and functions.

 Oracle BI is a platform with modules for developing and deploying dashboards, formatted reporting, ad hoc reporting and analysis.
 The vendor continues to deliver expanded capabilities such as more advanced visualizations and self-service in its data visualization module.
 Oracle BI is provided on-premises and as Oracle Analytics Cloud (OAC) in the cloud.

-sales-i is a business intelligence solution targeted at sales departments of manufacturing, distributing and wholesales industries.
+[The BI Survey 18 results, not included in The BI Survey 19] sales-i is a business intelligence solution targeted at sales departments of manufacturing, distributing and wholesales industries.
 The aim of sales-i is to combine transactional data and customer information from enterprise systems and to provide support for sales teams in their daily business.

 SAS’s traditional business intelligence offering is called Enterprise BI Server.
 For end users, the Enterprise BI Server includes web clients such as Web Report Studio (WRS), BI Dashboard and a series of Windows clients including Enterprise Guide (EG) and OLAP Cube Studio.
 These components cover BI use cases ranging from dashboards and reporting to OLAP and advanced analysis.

 The Tableau platform is a set of business user-friendly analysis and data visualization tools.
 Its core comprises a full client and a web server with connectors to a wide variety of data sources, including local data.
-The structured intuitive user interface, built-in intelligence, and memory utilization to optimize performance contribute to its popularity in self-service BI (SSBI) and data discovery scenarios.
+The structured intuitive user interface, built-in intelligence and memory utilization to optimize performance contribute to its popularity in self-service BI (SSBI) and data discovery scenarios.

-Unit4 prevero is an integrated platform for planning, reporting and analysis.
+[The BI Survey 18 results, not included in The BI Survey 19] Unit4 prevero is an integrated platform for planning, reporting and analysis.
 The tool provides a flexible development environment for building individual BI and CPM applications with the help of wizards and requires no knowledge of scripting.